-Welcoming the day when lovers will carry the world in their own enchanted loving arms with appreciation of what is and what is inspired to be.
+I am writing letters for the future, welcoming the day when lovers will carry the world in their own enchanted loving arms with an appreciation of what is and what is inspired to be.

 Can you hear me?